A monetary system whose ordinary commercial operation generates continuous, non-speculative Bitcoin acquisition at spot.

 The revenue model for a participating treasury company has three components.

 Fee income.
 Issuance, redemption, and conversion fees produce recurring revenue that scales with the system's throughput.
-Redemption fees are tiered to incentivize remaining in the ecosystem: near-zero for BTC-default redemption, progressively higher for fiat exit.
+Redemption fees are tiered by exit path and by each ₿USD's holding period: BTC-default carries lower fees than fiat at every holding period, with long-held ₿USD at mature reserve depth paying very little.
+Fiat exit carries the highest fees at every tier.
 Fee revenue is reinvested in additional Bitcoin reserves by formula until coverage thresholds are met.
 After that, it flows to the consortium members as operating profit.

 Reserve appreciation through demand.
 This is the structural feature that distinguishes the model from anything in traditional finance.
 The system's own commercial activity creates buying pressure on the reserve asset.
 More adoption means more minting, more minting means more Bitcoin purchased at spot, and more Bitcoin purchased at spot means the consortium's existing reserves, including the portions not committed to any product ledger, appreciate in value.
 The institution's balance sheet benefits from the success of the system it operates.
 Traditional banks have no equivalent dynamic.
 Their reserve asset, fiat currency, depreciates by design.